 The course catalogue for CEE at MIT is available here.

-All classes taught by Colette have stellar websites.
+All classes taught by Colette have stellar or canvas websites.
 Here is the overview:

 1.085/12.336J: Air Pollution and Atmospheric Chemistry